LukeZGD/Legacy-iOS-Kit/README.md

 # 32bit-OTA-Downgrader
-### Downgrade 32-bit iOS devices to iOS 8.4.1 or iOS 6.1.3 (see supported devices below first!!)
+### Downgrade 32-bit iOS devices to iOS 8.4.1 or iOS 6.1.3 (see supported devices below first!)
 - **Please see "Other notes" below to serve as answers for FAQs**

 ## Prerequisites:
 - **A supported 32-bit device jailbroken on any iOS version** (5 to 10)
 - **iOS [8.4.1](https://ipsw.me/8.4.1) or [6.1.3](https://ipsw.me/6.1.3) IPSW for your device**
 - A **Linux install/live USB** (see distros tested on below) (a live USB can be easily created with tools like [**balenaEtcher**](https://www.balena.io/etcher/) or [**Rufus**](https://rufus.ie/))
-- **macOS** (tested on 10.13 and 10.14 only) should also work, but I recommend macOS users to just use other tools like [Vieux](https://github.com/MatthewPierson/Vieux) instead
+- **macOS** (tested on 10.13 and 10.14 only) should also work, but I won't be able to provide support when the script breaks
 - iOS 7/8 Pangu users: install the [latest Pangu 7.1.x Untether (deb)](http://apt.saurik.com/debs/io.pangu.axe7_0.3_iphoneos-arm.deb) or [latest Pangu 8.0-8.1.x Untether (deb)](http://apt.saurik.com/debs/io.pangu.xuanyuansword8_0.5_iphoneos-arm.deb)
 - iOS 9 and below users: Install [OpenSSH](https://cydia.saurik.com/openssh.html); The computer and device must be on the same network for SSH to work
 - iOS 10 users: Install [MTerminal](http://cydia.saurik.com/package/com.officialscheduler.mterminal/)